KT is a retiree who enjoys travel, memories, creativity, and laughter. She plans to remain healthy and active for a very long time.

 The address of the observatory is 2800 East Observatory Road, Los Angeles.

 Facts About the Hollywood Sign

 - The Hollywood sign was constructed in 1923, originally reading "Hollywoodland," to advertise a new real estate development.
 The highly visible sign became a local icon and survived economic downturns and neglect throughout the years.

-- In 1949 the Hollywood Chamber of Commerce authorized repairs that included removal of the "land" portion of the name.
+- In 1949, the Hollywood Chamber of Commerce authorized repairs that included the removal of the "land" portion of the name.

 - Since the 1990s, the sign's upkeep has been managed by the Hollywood Sign Trust.

 The day following our visit to the observatory, we returned to Griffith Park to tour the Autry Museum.
 Features of the museum include art galleries, installations, and special exhibits all pertaining to the American West.

 The facility was opened as the Gene Autry Museum of Western Heritage in 1988.
 Gene Autry, the well-known cowboy singer, film star, and businessman did not intend the museum to be about himself or his career, but rather to showcase the influence of the American West on our culture.
 He was a co-founder of the museum along with his wife, Jackie, and Joanne and Monte Hale.
 The name was later changed to the Autry National Center of the American West, and finally to the Autry Museum of the American West in 2015.

 The Imagination Gallery illustrates the importance of Old West history in American entertainment.
 The exhibits in this gallery explore the evolution of cowboy heroes (including Gene Autry) and the western genre in film and television, complete with video clips, posters, and other artifacts.
 Here, to my delight, I found the original costume of The Lone Ranger as portrayed by Clayton Moore on the television series of the same name in the 1950s.